1lumen selects and reviews products personally. We may earn affiliate commissions through our links, which help support our testing.

 - Press and hold: Turbo

 The remote switch has 4 buttons.
 The 3 buttons (Button B) at the top have 2 functions: 1 for changing modes when the flashlight is ON, and momentary use when the flashlight is turned OFF.
 The bottom 1 (Button A) is for power.
-Strobe mode is only accessible using the remote switch by press-and-hold Button A for more than 2 seconds.
+Strobe mode is only accessible using the remote switch by press-and-hold Button A for over 2 seconds.

 Sometimes these types of remote switches use magnets to attach them to the gun, but this one doesn’t.
 It uses a USB-C cable (just like the charging cable) and has a little hook that hooks onto the tailcap of the flashlight.
 That way it stays connected and doesn’t come off easily.